OneIdentity/IdentityManager.PowerBI/README.md

 # Power BI Custom Connector for One Identity Manager

+One Identity open source projects are supported through One Identity GitHub issues and the One Identity Community.
+This includes all scripts, plugins, SDKs, modules, code snippets or other solutions.
+For assistance with any One Identity GitHub project, please raise a new Issue on the One Identity GitHub project page.
+You may also visit the One Identity Community to ask questions.
+Requests for assistance made through official One Identity Support will be referred back to GitHub and the One Identity Community forums where those requests can benefit all users.

 This is a simple Power BI Custom Connector for [One Identity' Identity Manager](https://www.oneidentity.com/products/identity-manager/)